kxie95/kxie95.github.io/_posts/2018-01-17-refactoring-book-notes-pt3.md

 With the refactoring approach you think of potential changes and still consider flexible solutions. **Ask yourself: "How difficult is it going to be to refactor a simple solution into the flexible solution?".** Most of the time the answer is "pretty easy".

+## Refactoring and Performance

+> **"The secret to fast software... is to write tunable software first and then to tune it for sufficient speed."**

+* Changes to improve performance usually make the program harder to work with and slow development.
+* If you analyse most programs, they only waste time in a small fraction of their code.
+So no point optimising every piece of code.
+* Find where the slow parts are and optimise those bits.